apache/camel/examples/camel-example-spring-boot/README.txt

 this as the best practice - Spring Boot applications with these API exposed can be easily monitored and managed by the 3rd parties tools.

+We recommend to package your application as a fat WAR.
+Fat WARs can be executed just as regular fat jars, but you can also deploy them to the servlet containers like Tomcat.
+Fat WAR approach gives you the deployment flexibility, so we highly recommend it.

 You will need to compile this example first: mvn install

 To run the example type
   mvn spring-boot:run

+You can also execute the fat WAR directly:

+  java -jar target/camel-example-spring-boot-2.x-SNAPSHOT.war

 You will see the message printed to the console every second.